iriusrisk/startleft/wiki/Examples.md

-You can find some example source files inside the `examples` directory:
+You can find some sample source files inside the `examples` directory:

 * `examples/cloudformation` contains CloudFormation Template example files to convert into OTM format.
 * `examples/terraform` contains Terraform example files to convert into OTM format.
 * `examples/manual` contains the OTM example file detailed in [Hand Crafted OTM](#hand-crafted-OTM).

+To process this examples, you may also use the mapping files located in `startleft/config`.
+They provide some examples for mappings between IaC components and IriusRisk ones:
+* `default-cloudformation-mapping.yaml` contains mappings for Cloudformation files.
+* `startleft/config/default-terraform-mapping.yaml` contains mappings for Terraform files.

 ## CloudFormation
 CloudFormation is the AWS tool which lets you model, provision, and manage AWS and third-party resources by treating